Ended0fTime/SPPO/README.md

-Currently missing stuff:
-, import button
-, search query
-, maybe some minor security stuff
+Currently missing stuff: import button, maybe some minor security stuff

-test.php is for checking your browser viewport size.
+test.html is for checking your browser viewport size.
 I will put comments in the code when i feel like it.
+Those that alr have comments just mean i copied it

 Version 1.1
 	Main differences from Version 1.0 gdrive version: